top of page

 Grades 1 and 2

-Grades 1 and 2 can choose to have PE year-round or an alternate class.
+Grades 1 and 2 can choose to have PE year-round or take art.
+They may also choose between Music and Spanish.

 Art: Basic concepts in drawing, painting, crafts and more will be used to make your child's creativity blossom.
 This is a 12-week class.
 Curriculum to be developed by the teachers.